On cusp of Biden’s new ACA enrollment period, details of outreach strategy are scant

 Like counterparts around the country, Espeseth said her organization used up most of its federal grant during the regular six-week enrollment period late last year.
 They say they do not have much left to pay staff to find and work with the consumers targeted by the administration — those who qualify for ACA coverage and subsidies but have not gotten them in the past.
 This time, that group includes Americans who lost jobs and insurance in the economic fallout of the coronavirus pandemic.

-Meanwhile, federal health officials had been saying they would unveil on Friday the marketing campaign that Biden’s health-policy aides believe is critical for the enrollment period’s success.
+Meanwhile, federal health officials had been saying they would unveil on Friday the marketing campaign that the president’s

+health-policy aides believe is critical for the enrollment period’s success.
 A news release Friday from the Centers for Medicare and Medicaid Services echoed those broad strokes but furnished no fresh detail.

 A senior official at the Department of Health and Human Services, speaking on the condition of anonymity Friday evening to discuss information that had not been made public, said the agency is working quickly to set up the enrollment period within weeks of the president’s order.
 He said it had made a national television ad buy, to start Monday, for the early days of the sign-up and would purchase more over the next three months.
 The official said that television advertising is intended to be the biggest purchase within the allotted $50 million, with digital ads the second-largest chunk.